NorthBridge/playbook/README.md

 enter in a username, email and password

+Use the static_inserts.sql file to populate the database with usefull testing information:

+1. Open the file and update the lines below with your information:

+	\set email '\'' '<The email you used to create the django account>' '\''
+	\set fname '\'' '<your first name>' '\''
+	\set lname '\'' '<your last name>' '\''

+For example:

+	\set email '\'' 'johndoe@gmail.com' '\''
+	\set fname '\'' 'John' '\''
+	\set lname '\'' 'Doe' '\''

+2. After that, run the following command to import the data (you must be logged as a user that has privileges to access/update the database or provide user/password information to psql):

+	psql northbr6_devwaterwheel < static_inserts.sql

 Running
 =======

 	python manage.py runserver [host:port]

 Now you can go to \<host\>:\<port\>/admin and login using the user created above.
 You can create groups and regular users that will be used to login into the playbook application (\<host\>:\<port\>/playbook).

+After logging into the admin interface, create a new user, using the same email you specified when running the static_inserts.sql file.
+The email field will be the link between the django auth user and the NorthBridge volunteer.

 A main restriction is that the user's email must match the volunteer's email.
 It is through this relation that we can link a django user and the volunteer's informations.
 For now there is no database constraint ensuring this.